Black NASA

 Black NASA is a New Jersey–based rock band, often placed in the stoner rock genre.
 They formed in the early 2000s in Long Branch, and were active while the guitarist in Kosnik's other band (The Atomic Bitchwax) was busy with Monster Magnet.
 The band has a heavy 70s feel.
 They have not been active since touring to support Deuce.
-The band's name refers to NASA conspiracies and hoaxes in general, and is unrelated to the Old Negro Space Program.
+The band's name refers to NASA conspiracies in general, and is unrelated to the Old Negro Space Program.

 Duane Hutter and Corey Stubblefield have been playing a new band called 40 POUND HOUND since 2014.